zimgeospatial/reference/readme.md

-reference
+Reference Data
 =========

-Contains reference data useful for data aggregation with data from across repositories.
+Repository contains reference data useful for data aggregation with data from across repositories and orientation purposes.